nbicocchi/learn-microservices/modules/observability/slides/2 - Observability (OTLP instrumentation).md

 ## Traces backend

-1. Add the Jaeger backend to the service ecosystem
+1. Add the Jaeger backend to the service ecosystem.
+The default configuration is OK.

 ```yaml
   jaeger: